ga-wdi-boston-attic/rails-api-bdd-iteration/README.md

 Let's check out how our [requests/articles_spec.rb](spec/requests/articles_spec.rb) has changed since our last pass at this.

-## Lab: Associate Comments with Articles
+## Code-along: Associate Comments with Articles

-Start with modifying your Comments migration.
+Start with modifying your Comments migration
+(`rails g migration AddArticleToComments`).

-Then, update your Comments and Articles models to handle this new relationship.
+Then, we will update our Comments and Articles models to handle this new relationship.

 ## Code-along: Test Article Model